Zschiegner Refining Company

-The Zschiegner Refining Company (ZRC) was located in Howell, New Jersey, and operated as a metal refining facility.
-Some of their operations included stripping the chemicals off of precious metals from watch bands, photographic film, and electrical components.
-In 1992, the United States Environmental Protection Agency (EPA) discovered that 3,000 chemicals had contaminated the soil, surface water, and groundwater.
-These areas were contaminated due to discharge of waste to the ground surface, the movement of waste and contamination downhill from the site building, along with surface water runoff.
-When the EPA investigated the site and found the chemicals in the groundwater and soil, they shut down the company that same year in 1992.
-In that area, the environment and people were affected, especially the workers in the facility.
+The Zschiegner Refining Company Superfund Site is located on the former property of the Zschiegner Refining Company (ZRC) facility in Howell Township, New Jersey.

+In 1992, the facility was raided by the United States Drug Enforcement Administration on suspicions of illegal drugs manufacturing, after which the United States Environmental Protection Agency determined that around 3,000 improperly stored chemicals at the site had contaminated the surrounding soil, surface water, and groundwater; the company and facility were shut down the same year.

 After a Hazard Ranking System report was conducted by the EPA, the site was placed on the National Priorities List in March 1998.
-In 2008, the cleanup was completed, but groundwater and wetland is still being monitored.
+In 2008, cleanup operations were completed, but groundwater and wetland monitoring is ongoing as of 2026.